dragos240/pysync-backup/README.md

 (Note: You are welcome to remove the `--user` flag, but by doing so, you install to your system directoriess, which is not reccomended.)

 ## Configuration
 PySync-backup can be configured by copying the `config.default.yml` file to one named `config.yml`.
-Please edit it to your liking and feel free to remove any lines you don't want changed from the defaults.
-PySync-backup reads the default file first and reads your custom file second, allowing you to clean up your config file as you wish.
+Please edit it to match your setup.

 ## Running
 It's easy to run PySync-backup.
 Just run the `backup.py` script with:
 ```
 ./backup.py
 ```

 Or alternatively:
 ```
 python3 backup.py
 ```